appscode/blog/content/post/mongodb-arbiter-2022.06.01/index.md

 ## Description of the Webinar

-Earlier in this webinar, The speaker discussed about the `Arbiter` feature for `MongoDB`.
-Where He showed how to use kubeDB’s newly introduced features MongoDB-Arbiter.
+Earlier in this webinar, We discussed about the `Arbiter` feature for `MongoDB`.
+Where we showed how to use kubeDB’s newly introduced feature MongoDB-Arbiter.
-He discussed the core concept behind replicaSet & shared-cluster architectures.
-He also talked about the primary-Election mechanism for automatic failover.
+We discussed the core concept behind replicaSet & shared-cluster architectures.
+We also talked about the primary-Election mechanism for automatic failover.

-Later in this webinar, He created an arbiter-enabled replicaset database & a verticalScale opsRequest to show how to scale the resources for each pod & to show how the election makes impact.
+Later in this webinar, We created an arbiter-enabled replicaset database & a verticalScale opsRequest to show how to scale the resources for each pod & to show how the election makes impact.
-He also applied an arbiter-enabled sharded cluster & Reconfigure opsRequest to show how to change the db-specific internal configurations on the fly.
+We also applied an arbiter-enabled sharded cluster & Reconfigure opsRequest to show how to change the db-specific internal configurations on the fly.